bh-8/amsl-it-security-projects/SMKITS5/README.md

 ## Environment Setup (Docker)
 - pull this repo and open terminal in `./amsl-it-security-projects/SMKITS5/`
 - make scripts executable using `chmod +x ./stego-docker.sh` and `chmod +x ./stego-attrib.sh`
-- run `./stego-docker.sh --setup` to install and configure docker (this will also update & upgrade apt)
+- run `./stego-docker.sh --setup` to install and configure docker
 - make sure your docker container has stego-toolkit installed by running `./stego-docker.sh --pull`
 - now you should be able to run your docker container by calling `./stego-docker.sh --run`
 - while your docker instance is running, you can import files (**use a new terminal instance!**) to the container: